Spirit Operations (SCQF Level 6) Modern Apprenticeship

 Entry requirements

-• Due to the nature of this course, only persons aged 18 years and above can apply.
+• As alcohol is an integral part of this course, only persons aged 18 years and above can apply.

 Course content includes: